visol-forks/Refactory.Login/README.md

 * Pre-requirements
 - jQuery
+- jQuery Form
 - Bootstrap

-Add the following lines of code to your application to get the Login Panel, (pre-requirements are you have jQuery, Bootstrap and jQuery.form loaded).
+You need to add these pre-requirements to your website in order to have a modal login.

 The javascript that will handle your Action calls.

-	<script src="resource://Flow.Login/Public/JavaScript/Login.js"></script>
+	<script src="{f:uri.resource(path: 'JavaScript/Login.js', package: 'Flow.Login')}"></script>

 The link that will trigger the login panel: